-- A. The Town Board shall appoint an inspector for the proper enforcement of this chapter and the issuance of building and other permits required under this chapter. - B. Such inspector shall keep records of all applications made and the granting or denial thereof and shall perform such other duties as may be required. - C. Such inspector may be the inspector appointed pursuant to Chapter 65, Fire Prevention and Building Construction.
-[Amended 1-22-1990 by L.L.
-No. 1-1990] - D. Pursuant to Article VIII of the New York State Environmental Conservation Law and Section 1910.3 of the Rules and Regulations of the National Flood Insurance Protection Program, the building inspector shall coordinate with state and federal agencies to ensure that development within
+- A. The Town Board shall appoint a Code Enforcement Officer for the proper enforcement of this chapter and the issuance of building and other permits required under this chapter. - B. Such Code Enforcement Officer shall keep records of all applications made and the granting or denial thereof and shall perform such other duties as may be required. - C. Such Code Enforcement Officer may be the Code Enforcement Officer appointed pursuant to Chapter 65, Fire Prevention and Building Construction. - D. Pursuant to Article VIII of the New York State Environmental Conservation Law and Section 1910.3 of the Rules and Regulations of the National Flood Insurance Protection Program, the Code Enforcement Officer shall coordinate with state and federal agencies to ensure that development within the special flood hazard area shall have all necessary permits.